• Home

 retirement planning

 Shedding debt so you can save for retirement is the most compelling reason to file bankruptcy in my book.
-Get rid of the debt that’s dischargeable so you can fund your retirement, I exhort.
+Get rid of the debt that’s dischargeable so you can pay for retirement, I exhort.
 Between the crippling cost of housing in the Bay Area and parent loans for college, there is so little margin for […]

 Filed Under: Considering Bankruptcy, Featured Tagged With: 2017, reason to file, retirement, saving